Conan the dog gets hero’s welcome at White House after raid

 “So this is Conan,” Trump said.
 “Right now, probably the world’s most famous dog.”

-Trump bestowed a medal on Conan and presented the dog with a plaque.
+Trump said he bestowed a medal on Conan and presented the dog with a plaque.
 First lady Melania Trump stood a few feet away.

 The president said initially Conan was going to be muzzled for the appearance, but Trump said he thought that would put the dog in attack mode.